tofetpuzo/LAMP/project/project1.md

 After setting up ec2 instance, the dashboard was similar to the figure below:
  ![instance](./images/instance.png).

- The next step before installing LAMP is to ensure the
+ The next step before installing LAMP is to ensure my local machine and remote server communicates, I had to download the keypair usually attached to the instance of ec2, This allows for easy communication between my local machine and the remote server.

 ### APACHE INSTALLATION
 To install apache, the ubuntu packages must be up to date, to ensure this, this code was wr